Axikop/SRCNN/README.md

 # SRCNN
-This is my first project involving Convolution Neural Network where i am doing image processing of low quality images and trying to upscale the resolution to higher quality.
+This is my first project involving Convolutional Neural Network, where i am doing image processing of low quality images and trying to upscale the resolution to higher quality.